Call now for a FREE Consultation

 • Using a mobile phone whilst driving

-The notice of intended prosecution will provide details of the alleged offence, including the type of offence for which prosecution is being considered, the vehicle involved, the location of the alleged offence and the date and time that the offence was committed.
+The notice of intended prosecution will provide the motorist with details of the alleged offence, including the type of offence for which prosecution is being considered, details of the vehicle involved, the location of the alleged offence and the date and time that the alleged offence was committed.

 Click here to contact us today and have a friendly chat with one of our specialist motoring offence solicitors